foca13/AIDL_2019_project/README.md

 ## Conclusion
 All the networks that used SGD were able to train.
-Since these experiments are computationally more expensive and they require longer time to train.

 [experiment_1_loss]: https://github.com/foca13/AIDL_2019_project/blob/master/results/Decision_network_SGD_loss_2.png "loss decision SGD no data augmentation"
 [experiment_1_acc]: https://github.com/foca13/AIDL_2019_project/blob/master/results/Decision_network_SGD_accuracy_2.png "accuracy decision SGD no data augmentation"